PinataCloud/PinataImageHasher/README.md

 npm run build
 ```

-2. Deploy it to the host:
+2. Deploy it to your remote host:

 ```bash
 npm run deploy